Deep-Symmetry/afterglow/README.md

   - [x] Finish wiki page
 - [x] Have metronome cue take metronome parameter and support dynamic parameters.
-- [ ] Consider having patched fixture hold a reference to the show.
+- [x] Consider having patched fixture hold a reference to the show.
   That way we could stop having to pass it so many places, though it would make printing fixtures less useful.
+(Not needed; dynamic binding works better.)
 - [ ] Make pass over all source, flesh out API doc and preconditions.
 - [ ] Sparkle effect, essentially a particle generator with configurable maximum brightness, fade time, distribution.